 Queanbeyan–Palerang Region - Southern Tablelands, NSW

 Being located in New South Wales, Queanbeyan has an advantage over it’s neighbour Canberra - NSW stamp duty concessions for first-home buyers.
-These, together with lower property prices, entice young buyers to cross the border - knowing that Queanbeyan is just 20 minutes’ drive to central Canberra.
+These, together with lower property prices, entice young buyers to cross the border - knowing that Queanbeyan is just 20 minutes’ drive from central Canberra.

 The region is experiencing strong population growth, unemployment is low, new housing estates are under construction and there are plans for the nearby Canberra International Airport to become a 24-hour freight hub.